jameesy/jameesy/README.md

 I also:

 - [Write](https://jame.es) about everything that interests me.
 Software, leadership, minimalism, mindfulness and productivity.
-- [Send](https://jamees.substack.com) a weekly newsletter about software and reflection.
 - [Read](https://literal.club/james) a shit load of books and share my thoughts.